Call Cornerstone Fencing in Knox county, Ohio today for a free quote for all your fencing needs

 Goat fences are not to be taken lightly since goats have been compared to creative escape artists.
 Goats will climb or try to run through a fence at the first possible chance.
 They’ll even stick their head through the fence or start chewing away, further compromising the integrity of the woven wire goat fence.
 The fence is the only barrier between your livestock running away or any predator getting in.

-Woven wire goat fence is the fence that will get the job done repeatedly for many years to come.
+Speaking from experience as a woven wire fence installer, a woven wire fence is a fence that will get the job done repeatedly for many years to come.
 Good quality materials cannot be stressed enough.
 The return on the expenditures will come to you in no time when you’re not wasting precious time chasing escaped goats.

 Alpaca Woven Wire Fences

-Cornerstone Fencing is an alpaca fencing company serving the state of Ohio.
+Cornerstone Fencing is a woven wire fence installer serving the state of Ohio.
 We have been fence providers and fence installers since the early 2000’s.
 Along with alpaca fencing, we also provide and install fencing for llamas, horses, cattle, deer, bison, and many more animals.
 We offer a free alpaca fence consultation on the type of alpaca fence that will work with your particular situation.

-Having the correct fence for the type of animal you are enclosing on your property is crucial for the animals safety and durability of the fence.
-We have installed alpaca fencing and other exotic animal fencing on many properties in the state of Ohio.
+Having the correct fence for the type of animal you are enclosing on your property is crucial for the animals’ safety and durability of the fence.
+As an experienced woven wire fence installer, we have installed alpaca fencing and other exotic animal fencing on many properties in the state of Ohio.
 Whatever your alpaca fencing concerns are, we can help.

 When it comes to choosing the type of alpaca fencing to use, there are many variables that come into play.
 Typically we recommend woven wire fencing which is more than sufficient and economical.
 Woven wire fencing for alpacas is a great match as woven wire fences are very strong.
 Alpacas will sometimes rub against fencing so strength is very important.
 Woven wire fences are tall enough that alpacas will not be able to jump over it.
 Predators large and small cannot get through this fence due to the tight grid of woven wires.